-If you think it’s impossible for a fire to ignite at your business location, consider that in an average year, nearly 3,500 fires break out in office buildings across the US.
-The National Fire Protection Association (NFPA) reports that these fires kill four civilians, injure 44 others, and cause $112 million in property damage each year.
+You may think it’s impossible for a fire to ignite at your business location, but consider that in an average year, nearly 3,500 fires break out in office buildings across the U.S. The National Fire Protection Association reports that these fires on average, kill four civilians, injure 44 others, and cause $112 million in property damage each year.
 Fire is always a possibility, but you can reduce the chance of death, injury, and property damage by making a fire protection plan for your business.

 It’s important for your employees to be aware of your facility’s fire risks and take steps to reduce the chance of fire.
 Then, they must know how to respond in case a rogue blaze breaks out.
 To ensure the highest level of safety, include the following in your fire protection efforts:

-- Fire prevention planning: Your business should have a formal document outlining the fire hazards in your building—which may include combustible items, flammable liquids, and heat-producing equipment—as well as any procedures necessary to prevent a fire emergency.
-All employees should be familiar with the fire prevention plan and follow its guidelines at all times.
+- Fire prevention planning: Your business should have a formal document outlining the fire hazards in your building — which may include combustible items, flammable liquids, and heat-producing equipment such as kitchen equipment — as well as any procedures necessary to prevent a fire emergency.
+All employees should be familiar with the fire prevention policy and follow its guidelines at all times.

 - Proper housekeeping techniques: Maintaining a tidy office is essential for reducing hazards that could start a fire as well as reduce the spread of flames if a blaze breaks out.
 Examples of good housekeeping include cleaning up flammable materials immediately, throwing away trash in metal containers with tightly fitting lids, and keeping corridors and emergency exits clear.